 Latex foam shares similar conforming properties as memory foam—their density is also what determines their weight.
 Latex mattresses can be heavier than other mattress types, depending on layers and density.

 Hybrid mattresses combine pressure-relieving memory foam with bouncy innerspring coils.
 Hybrids are one of the heaviest mattress types in the industry due to the number of materials and layers they contain.

 Because airbeds rely on air for both comfort and support, they’re known as the lightest mattresses on the market.
 Airbeds are easy to transport and store; however, they’re also the least durable and meant as a temporary sleep solution.

 High-profile beds—between 12 inches to 14 inches tall—usually contain more materials or thicker layers, adding weight to the bed.
-Some sleepers may prefer a high-profile mattress, but keep in mind, the mattress is likely to weigh more.
+Some sleepers may prefer a high-profile mattress, but keep in mind, more mattress thickness means the mattress is likely to weigh more.

 Mattress sizes start off light and gradually gets heavier—king and California king mattresses are the heaviest, while twins are the lightest.